PaddlePaddle/PaddleSpeech/docs/source/tts/models_introduction.md

   <img src="https://paddlespeech.bj.bcebos.com/Parakeet/docs/images/speedyspeech.png" width=500 /> <br>
 </div>

-You can find Parakeet's SpeedySpeech example at `Parakeet/examples/speedyspeech/baker`.
+You can find PaddleSpeech TTS's SpeedySpeech with CSMSC dataset example at [examples/csmsc/tts2](https://github.com/PaddlePaddle/DeepSpeech/tree/develop/examples/csmsc/tts2).

 ## Vocoders
 In speech synthesis, the main task of the vocoder is to convert the spectral parameters predicted by the acoustic model into the final speech waveform.